Illinois FOID Practice Exam 2025 – The Complete All-in-One Guide for Exam Success!

 Question: 1 / 400

-Can a FOID card be revoked?
+Under what circumstances can a FOID card be revoked?

-Yes, if the cardholder moves out of Illinois
+If the holder moves out of Illinois

 Get further explanation with Examzify DeepDiveBeta